New! Manage Your Benefits Online

 As a new hire, you can enroll in benefits effective the first of the month following your date of hire.
 However, if you are hired on the first work day of the month, your benefits are effective as of the first of that month.
-If you miss your initial enrollment window, your next opportunity to enroll will be the annual open enrollment period.
+If you miss your initial enrollment window (31 days from your date of hire), then your next opportunity to enroll will be the annual open enrollment period.

 You must request an election change and submit associated forms to the Employee Benefits Department within 31 days.
 Examples of qualified status change events include (but are not limited to) a change in:

 - Marital status, including marriage, death of a spouse, divorce, annulment, or legal separation

 - Domestic partnership status, including establishment or termination of the partnership

 - Number of your eligible children, including by birth, adoption, placement for adoption, or death